bearandhammer/knowledge-vault/obsidian-vault/💻 Programming/Azure Blob Store Post.md

 ---

 To see all of the current request values, run the next snippet.
-Of particular importance is the
+Of particular importance is the `BlobResourceName` .
+You'll want to check the relevant container for this file, after upload, via the Azure Portal, Azure CLI or Azure Storage Explorer.

+---

+To break down the process, we start by creating a client scoped to the container we wish to write to.
+This type is the `BlobContainerClient` .
+We create this use the `BlobServiceClient` type, with the Shared Access Signature connection string in tow.
+The `GetBlobContainerClient` method, supplied with the correct container name, allows us to later retrieve a `BlobClient` for writing to the container:

+---

+The following allows us to inspect a couple of facets of the constructed `containerClient` (`BlobContainerClient`), for reference:

+---

+Lastly,